-An independent judging panel will review submissions and assign scores based on the selection criteria.
-The judging panel will recommend up to 10 winners.
-Winning teams will receive an equal share of the $50,000 prize pool.
+An independent judging panel reviewed submissions and assigned scores based on the selection criteria.
+The judging panel recommended 10 winners.
+Winning teams received an equal share of the $50,000 prize pool.

 Selection criteria

-All eligible submissions will be evaluated by an independent judging panel.
-Judges will assign up to 5 points for each of five selection criteria (for a total of up to 25 points).
+All eligible submissions were evaluated by an independent judging panel.
+Judges assigned up to 5 points for each of five selection criteria

 AI understanding